filecoin-project/devgrants/rfp-proposals/rfp-proposal-filyourblocks-explorer.md

 ## Development Roadmap

 # M1:
+> - Procurment of Domain with Route53 SSL hosting
+> - Set up of [Github Repo](https://github.com/herchackathon/Fil-Explorer) and inclusion of CircleCI
 > - UI Mocks, Approval, Design and Front End Implementation to Staging under an https://staging.filyourblock.com to tool around in.
 Will be built in React and Node so as to be available on both desktop and mobile envs.
 > - 1 project manager, 1 designer, and 2 developers (front & back end)
 > - Our proposed budget for Milestone 1 is $168,000 which can be paid in BTC, ETH, or Wire.